The Low Fodmap Diet

 Since it is used for health reasons, it’s not an easy diet to adopt, but when done correctly can provide relief for people with IBS or other digestive issues.

 It is not recommended to follow this diet unless needed, as it may do more harm than good.
-FODMAPS provide prebiotics for the digestive tract which support growth of beneficial bacteria.
+FODMAPS provides prebiotics for the digestive tract, which supports the growth of beneficial bacteria.

-As with any form of restrictive diet, make sure to consult with a medical professional before beginning this diet to assure that it is safe for you.
+As with any form of restrictive diet, make sure to consult with a medical professional before beginning this diet to ensure that it is safe for you.

 References